kriox26/odin_project/project_serializing/hangman/README.md

 and you will return to state of that game.
 Have fun!
 ```
-To play simple do what the program asks you!!
+To play simply do what the program asks you!!
 Here are a few screenshot of the game:

 ![inital_message](https://github.com/kriox26/odin_project/blob/master/project_serializing/hangman/imgs/initial_message.png)